Financial-Times/upp-provisioners/README.md

 ## `curl https://discovery.etcd.io/new?size=5`
 export TOKEN_URL=`curl https://discovery.etcd.io/new?size=5`

-## Secret used during provision to decrypt keys - get it off your closest buddy!
+## Secret used during provision to decrypt keys - stored in LastPass.
 ## Lastpass: coco-provisioner-ansible-vault-pass
 export VAULT_PASS=

-## AWS API keys, get these off your buddy too
+## AWS API keys for provisioning (not for use by services) - stored in LastPass.
 ## Lastpass: infraprod-coco-aws-provisioning-keys
 export AWS_ACCESS_KEY_ID=
 export AWS_SECRET_ACCESS_KEY=

-## S3 bucket name to write image binaries to (up stack specific)
+## S3 bucket name to write image binaries to.
+## Prod: com.ft.imagepublish.prod
+## Pre-Prod: com.ft.coco-imagepublish.pre-prod
 export BINARY_WRITER_BUCKET=

-## Only needed for decomissioning
-## To create a cluster in another region, manually edit the provisioner
-export AWS_DEFAULT_REGION=

 ## `uuidgen` or set manually each of these when creating new cluster, otherwise: they will be automatically generated during the cluster setup (in this case it is not required to pass them at `docker run`)
 export AWS_MONITOR_TEST_UUID=`uuidgen`